 Dr. Jean Baptiste “Venuste” Girardin was born on the 3rd of August, 1828 in Switzerland.
 His parents were Joseph Girardin and the former Marie Josephine Belliat.
 He was known to have a brother named Theodule Parent.

-He married Elizabeth Caroline (Ray) Parent on the 25th of September, 1860 in Sandwich (Essex County).
+Dr. Girardin married Elizabeth Caroline (Ray) Parent on the 25th of September, 1860 in Sandwich (Essex County).
 She was born on the 18th of August, 1822 in Sandwich, the daughter of John Ray and the former Monique Parent.
-Mrs. Girardin was previously married to Joseph Benjamin Parent.
-They had 6 children prior to Mr. Parent’s death.
+Mrs. Girardin was previously married to Joseph Benjamin Parent and they had 6 children prior to Mr. Parent’s death.
 Those children were; Fabien Thomas Parent, Joseph Frederic Parent, James Albert Parent, Mary Rose Domitalla Parent, George Alexander Parent (who died as an infant) and Matilda Elizabeth Parent.
 Mr. Parent died in Sandwich in 1853 at the age of 37.

-According to the 1861 census, Dr. and Mrs. Girardin were living in Sandwich with 5 of her children; Thomas, Joseph, James, Rose and Matilda.
+According to the 1861 census, Dr. and Mrs. Girardin were living in Sandwich with her surviving 5 children; Thomas, Joseph, James, Rose and Matilda.
 Dr. and Mrs. Girardin had a daughter born to them on the 10th of October, 1862 in Sandwich, Essex County.
-Her name was Marie Eugenie Lena Girardin.
+Her name was Marie Eugenie “Lena” Girardin.

 Mrs. Girardin died on the 9th of August, 1879.
 She was buried at L’Assomption de Sandwich Cemetery in Essex County.